Cash Flow: The Key to Financial Success

 Without proper cash flow management, even profitable businesses can face liquidity crises that jeopardize their survival.

-The health of cash flow refers to the delicate balance between money coming in and going out.
-Healthy cash flow means income consistently exceeds expenses, allowing businesses to meet obligations and invest in growth.
-Metrics like Operating Cash Flow, Cash Flow Margin, and Free Cash Flow to Equity (FCFE) provide insights into financial stability.
 For example, a high cash flow margin shows efficient revenue conversion into cash.
 Regular assessments help identify potential issues before they escalate, ensuring businesses remain resilient against unexpected financial challenges.

 The health of cash flow refers to the balance between incoming and outgoing funds.
 A healthy cash flow ensures that: